MicrosoftDocs/SupportArticles-docs/support/azure/app-services/create-delete-resources-FAQs.md

 ## How do I restore a deleted Web App or a deleted App Service Plan?

-Once the Web App you want to restore has been identified, and it has not been deleted after 30 days, you can restore it using `Restore-AzDeletedWebApp`.
+Once the Web App you want to restore has been identified, and it hasn't been deleted after 30 days, you can restore it using `Restore-AzDeletedWebApp`.
 Please check [Restore deleted app](https://docs.microsoft.com/azure/app-service/app-service-undelete#restore-deleted-app) and [Restore(Undelete) Deleted Web Apps - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/restore-undelete-deleted-web-apps/ba-p/2922088) for more information.

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]